 - (3) Serial number - (4) Warranty period - Regulatory label(s)-Provide(s) regulatory information about the computer. - Wireless certification label(s)-Provide(s) information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.

-Using a SIM card (select products only)
+Inserting a microSD card (select products only)